0BAB1/HOLY_CORE_COURSE/readme.md

 - Improve our design by using cache and querying external data using AXI.
 - Interact with I/Os

+### Software edition

+Remember : a CPU is meant to run software !

+**Goal :** Make software develpoment easier and run bare metal application smoothly & reliably.

+- Test and debug the *HOLY CORE* complioance to actual RISC-V specs
+- Enable & use C programming
+- Develop basic C utilities librairies
+- Add a bootloader
+- Create a real I/O program to drive DC motors
+- Improve and extend the core by adding `M` support

 ### Other Editions

 Other editions are coming soon !
 Stay tuned !